nonplayer/hammercrawl/hc_core_player_3_rules.md

 2. Winner of last initiative wins
 3. Roll off

 After Initiative is determined, the winning side gets to take all of their actions first, followed by the losing side.
 In the unusual case of three-plus side competing against each other, each side acts in the order they rolled.

-When the players' side acts, the Leader designates who goes first.
-After that player's action is done, the Leader again designates who goes next.
-This repeats until everyone has taken a Turn.

-When the 'Smith's side acts, they are allowed to choose in what order their minions act, as they act, and resolve them one at a time accordingly.
+Each side's turn uses the same flow of phases (known as the "6 Ms"), described below.

-Once both sides have completed their turns, it is time to roll initiative for a new round of combat.
+Once both sides have completed their phases and turns, it is time to roll initiative for a new round of combat.
 Repeat these rounds until one side is the victor, or another suitable outcome is reached.

-### Your Turn

-On your turn, you can Move and then Act, or instead Act and then Move.
-You cannot split that up unless rules specifically tell you otherwise.

-### Moving
+#### 1. Morale Phase

+#### 2. Movement Phase

 Your movement options are as follows: